 When you’re choosing a pineapple at your local market, it should have a slightly sweet aroma, and you will know it is ripe when you gently tug a leaf at the top and it slips free.

-Here are some steps to help you cut the sweet fruit:
+Here are some easy steps to help you cut a pineapple:

 - Let it rest upside down for 20-30 minutes